wy1iu/sphereface/README.md

 ### Citing SphereFace

-If you find SphereFace useful in your research, please consider to cite:
+If you find **SphereFace** useful in your research, please consider to cite:

     @inproceedings{liu2017sphereface,
-        author = {Weiyang Liu, Yandong Wen, Zhiding Yu, Ming Li, Bhiksha Raj, and Le Song}, title = {SphereFace: Deep Hypersphere Embedding for Face Recognition}, booktitle = {Proceedings of the IEEE conference on computer vision and pattern recognition}, Year = {2017}
+        author = {Liu, Weiyang and Wen, Yandong and Yu, Zhiding and Li, Ming and Raj, Bhiksha and Song, Le}, title = {SphereFace: Deep Hypersphere Embedding for Face Recognition}, booktitle = {Proceedings of the IEEE conference on computer vision and pattern recognition}, Year = {2017}
+    }

+Our another closely related work in ICML'16:

+    @inproceedings{liu2016large,
+        author = {Liu, Weiyang and Wen, Yandong and Yu, Zhiding and Yang, Meng}, title = {Large-Margin Softmax Loss for Convolutional Neural Networks}, booktitle = {Proceedings of The 33rd International Conference on Machine Learning}, Year = {2016}
     }

 ### Video Demo